The Office of Strategy Management under the Executive Office of Technology Services and Security (EOTSS)

 - Developing performance management dashboards and programs that help use data to measure and manage our operations.

-- Developing and executing on a strategic communications plan for the rollout of a new IT support system to thousands of customers in different agencies.
+- Developing and executing a strategic communications plan for the rollout of a new IT support system to thousands of customers in different agencies.

 - Transferring defunct computing infrastructure to municipalities in need of those resources.